gmaindol/OSPFv3/README.md

 # Configuring OSPFv3 on PANOS
 OSPFv3 configuration skillet provides quick way to configure OSPFv3 parameters to enable routing for the IPv6 dataplane interface.
-It provides quick options for enabling OSPFv3,area and routes export rules.
+It provides quick options for enabling OSPFv3 and routes export rules.

-##Prerequisites
+## Prerequisites
 1) IPv6 configured interfaces
 2) Neighbouring router with OSPFv3 enabled